akramoo/coin-counting/README.md

 ---

 ## Introduction
 The goal of this project is to develop an automated system for detecting and recognizing coins using advanced image processing techniques.
-By leveraging computer vision and artificial intelligence, this system aims to:
+By leveraging computer vision, this system aims to:
 - Detect coins in an image
 - Segment them from the background
 - Classify coins based on size or nominal value